 To be able to determine the current extent of land clearing within the Shire, an understanding of the land use history for the region is required, along with accurate mapping of the extent, density and composition of vegetation communities prior to thinning or clearing.
 The required mapping does not exist.
 Nevertheless, high resolution (0.5m pixel) aerial photography taken in 2009 was used to produce a map showing areas where there is clear evidence that endemic vegetation has been cleared (Figure 9).
-This map indicates that at least 7,104km2 (31.8%) of the Shire has been cleared land is held under freehold title and located within the Central Division.
+This map indicates that at least 7,104km2 (31.8%) of the Shire has been cleared.
+Extensive areas of thinned vegetation are not shown.
+Most of the cleared land is held under freehold title and located within the Central Division.